 Remember that many above-ground vegetables, such as zucchini and squash, can be formed into “noodles.”
 They’ll look like your favorite carb, but they’ll offer the nutrients that you need from vegetables.

-Your plate should have a mixture of proteins, fats and vegetables at every meal.
+Your plate should have a mixture of proteins, fats, and vegetables at every meal.
 Pile the vegetables onto the plate.
 Whether you saute them or eat them raw, they’ll fill you up with fiber.
-Your vegetable “noodles” that act like a visual carb might curb that craving as you eat a traditional keto meal.
+Your vegetable “noodles” that act as a visual carb might curb that craving as you eat a traditional keto meal.

 Avoid the egg-white recipes and stick to the entire egg in your meals and snacks.
 The yolk may have a reputation for high cholesterol, but it also contains nutrients that you want in your keto diet.
 Find critical antioxidants in the egg as well.